 You can see my gaming test numbers on the screen and they are really good, not just the average fps, but the 99th percentile too.
 Mobile Legends runs incredibly smooth averaging at 118 fps, while playing Mech Arena at the highest graphics results in great stability as well.
 Even the temperature data is favorable in these games.

 Infinix has also rolled out April’s update enabling 120 fps mode in PUBG mobile.
-In fact, this is one of the first mid-range phones to receive this update!
-And in fact, the Infinix GT 20 pro is the official Gaming Phone for PMSL, EMEA & CSA, which may be one of the reasons for the early update!
+This is one of the first mid-range phones to receive this update and in fact, the Infinix GT 20 pro is the official Gaming Phone for PMSL, EMEA & CSA, which may be one of the reasons for the early update!

 Two cooling solutions

-Infinix has also included 2 forms of cooling solutions here, the phone uses graphite sheets as well as Vapor chamber cooling.
+Infinix has also included 2 forms of cooling solutions here, the phone uses graphite sheets as well as vapor chamber cooling.
 While I tested the games, I found the cooling solution dissipating heat rather well here.
-The phone would get to almost 44 degrees in titles like Genshin Impact, but the performance and stability were unhindered, so I would say it did a pretty good job.
+The phone would get to almost 44°C in titles like Genshin Impact, but the performance and stability were unhindered, so I would say it did a pretty good job.

 I also tried using the magnetic cooler that came in the PR package and was able to get even better temperature numbers.
 By the way, the cooler does not come included in the normal retail package, but users can choose to buy it separately in case they would like to have it.